hamidatb/SpectrumSync/README.md

 ### Onboarding and Authentication 🔐

-- 🆕 Easy account creation with options for Google, Apple, or Email.
+- 🆕 Easy account creation.
 - 🔒 Secure login for each family member.
 - 🛠️ Friendly onboarding process to guide users through features.